joune90/learngit/readme.txt

-git id a version control system create a new branch si quick and simple
+dsadadsdadakdadlgit id a version control system create a new branch si quick and simple